 4. Get Creative With Post-It Notes

-Psst….Do not go too cheap with post it notes.
-Spend the extra on the actual Post It brand, especially if you are planning to dress yourself in them. 😉
+Psst…Do not go too cheap with post-it notes.
+Spend the extra on the actual Post-it brand, especially if you are planning to dress in them. 😉

 5. Fill a Love Jar

 A thrifty giving tip: I find that small, simple gifts are best appreciated when they suit the receiver’s love language.
-For instance, I know my husband is an act of service guy so that is why I make him cookies or shovel the snow.
-If your man is more of a quality time guy he would probably like the movie night in a basket gifts.
+For instance, I know my husband is an act of service guy, so that is why I make him cookies or shovel the snow.
+If your man is more of a quality time guy, he would probably like the movie night in a basket gift.
 Not sure what love language your man is?
 Check out the 5 love languages book.
 You can also visit the 5 love languages website and take the free quiz.